Wednesday, September 25, 2024

 CLOSE IN: Deep in conversation are Captain James T. Kirk, whose ancestors left Earth shortly before their species made it uninhabitable, and First Science Officer Spock, a human/Vulcan hybrid, intellectual and stoic [the Vulcans were originally emotional and violent, on track to destroying themselves and their planet- as Earth's humanoids did- but they took control of themselves, embraced logic and suppression of emotion and avoided self-destruction- hint, hint!].
 Kirk and Spock have led the Enterprise hundreds of years back in time to orbit the Earth at its critical moment to learn more about what went wrong.

-Spock (peering into a small box): The species is organized into "countries" - overly large collections of individuals.
-The countries lack cultural/psychological coherence -having quite rapidly replaced 300,000 years of tribal existence- so they routinely use hostility with other countries as a unifying tool.
+Spock (peering into a small box): The humanoids are organized into "countries" - overly large collections of individuals.
+The countries lack cultural/psychological coherence -having quite rapidly replaced millennia of tribal existence- so they routinely use hostility with other countries as a unifying tool.
 As their technology becomes more invasive and controlling, wars have become bigger and more intense, and are now termed "World Wars."
-There have been two of these in the last century, ushering in an age where machines are everywhere, making never ending noise, killing thousands through malfunction, yet offering "convenience" to the extent that no one can resist their development.
+There have been two of these in the last century, ushering in an age where machines are everywhere, making never ending noise, killing millions through malfunction, yet offering "convenience" to the extent that no one can resist their development.

 Kirk: "Convenience?"